senecajs/senecajs.org/src/pages/get-started/index.md

   .act('say:hello',console.log)
 ```

 You can use filtered logging to trace the flow of messages.
 You can use the command line option `--seneca...` to control how Seneca runs, including the log output generated.
-Seneca logs have the following attributes, the most important of which, in order, are:
+Seneca logs have the following attributes (in order of importance):

-* `date-time`: when the log entry occurred
+* `date-time`: when the log entry occurred.
-* `seneca-id`: identifier for the Seneca process
+* `seneca-id`: identifier for the Seneca process.
-* `level`: one of DEBUG, INFO, WARN, ERROR, FATAL
+* `level`: one of DEBUG, INFO, WARN, ERROR, FATAL.
-* `type`: entry code, such as act, plugin, etc
+* `type`: entry code, such as act, plugin, etc.
-* `plugi`n: plugin name (actions without a plugin have root$)
+* `plugi`n: plugin name (actions without a plugin have root$).
 * `case`: entry case, such as IN, OUT, ADD, etc.
-* `action-id/transaction-id`: tracing identifier, **stays the same over the network**
+* `action-id/transaction-id`: tracing identifier, **stays the same over the network**.
-* `pin`: the action pattern for this message
+* `pin`: the action pattern for this message.
-* `message`: the inbound or outbound message (truncated if too long)
+* `message`: the inbound or outbound message (truncated if too long).

-If you run the above processes with `--seneca.log.all` then you'll get all the logs.
-If you look at the entries, you can see Seneca booting up all the internal plugins.
+If you run the above processes with `--seneca.log.all` then you get all the logs.
+If you look at the entries, you can see Seneca booting up all the internal plugins:

 ``` js
 $ node math-pin-service.js --seneca.log.all